You've got questions? We have answers!

 Students who successfully complete an International Baccalaureate (IB) diploma with 5, 6, or 7 on the higher level exams may receive consideration for credit.
 Read more about our IB Policy.
 Advanced (A-Level) courses of C or higher will receive consideration for credit on an individual evaluation.
 A minimum score of a four on an advance-placement (AP) exam is necessary for any consideration of credit or placement to be given.

 W&J does not have a core curriculum, but does have certain General Education Requirements.
 For more information view the W&J College Catalog.

 Yes, campus housing is guaranteed and required all four years.
-About 90 percent of students live on campus.
+On-average, around 90-percent of students live on-campus.
 Curious?
 Take a look at some our housing options!

-The best way to get in touch with W&J students is through our Facebook page.
-You may also email Robert Adkins, dean of admission, for names and email addresses of international students who are willing to answer your questions.
+The best way to get in touch with W&J students is through our Discord Server.
+You may also email Michaela Wetcholowsky, Director of Global Education, for names and email addresses of international students attending W&J who would be happy to answer your questions.